This post on time management tips for introverts contains affiliate links to keep my blog up & running! To read my full disclosure policy, click here.

-2. Instead of running errands throughout the week, use one day to run all the errands that require you to leave home & see how you feel: Do you end up taking days to recharge or does it save you energy the rest of the week?
+2. Instead of running errands throughout the week, try doing it all at once.
+Use one day to run all errands that require you to leave home, then see how you feel.
+Ask yourself, did this one day lead to exhaustion?
+Or did it save my energy for the rest of the week?

 3. Maintain 30 min/day of at-home exercise for 3-5 days/week (see my at-home yoga practice here)

-4. Set aside time in the morning to make important phone calls all at once — you can get it over with & you only have to mentally prepare yourself once
+4. Set aside time in the morning to make important phone calls all at once.
+This way, you can get it over with & you only have to mentally prepare yourself once

-5. Never try to cook a complex meal after going out — depending on your social battery, even grocery shopping can tire you out & lead to confusion, frustration, and an unsatisfactory meal
+5. Never try to cook a complex meal after going out & running errands.
+Depending on your social battery, even grocery shopping can tire you out & lead to confusion, frustration, and an unsatisfactory meal.

 6. Try to run as many errands from home as possible, such as online groceries — even extroverts do this, and it saves a lot of time & effort!